pedromnchunks35/hospital-installation-kubernetes/Metrics/readme.md

-# Metrics
+# Metrics 4 minutes
-- How many requests per second can the network handle?
+- How many requests per second can the network handle until it starts failing?
-- Whats the network behavior when facing 10k requests
+- Whats the network behavior when facing 10k requests knowing the perfect request per sec
-- Whats the internal memory usage of a netwotk of 10k requests